Hobbits Plugin Development

 Most plugins require customizable parameters in order to perform their function.

-class is essentially a nullable QJsonObject
+The Parameters class is essentially a nullable QJsonObject, so it is

 fairly generic, and it is simple

 to serialize.
-Most plugins provide a ParameterDelegate
+Most plugins provide a ParameterDelegate that provides details

 and validation capabilities for the JSON parameters, and optionally provides an

-for editing the parameters in a GUI.
+implementation of AbstractParameterEditor for editing the parameters in a GUI.

 For most plugins, it is best to follow the pattern used in the Qt Creator plugin